Headaches – A Functional Medicine Approach Can Help

 Do you suffer from frequent headaches?

-Have you considered any of the above causes?
+Have you considered any of the above causes of headaches?

 Let me know by leaving a comment below.